-The purpose of the RSC is to carry out multi-disciplinary research and teaching in the field of forced migration and to encourage and facilitate the dissemination of research findings in this field to academics, policy-makers and practitioners.
+The purpose of the RSC is to carry out multi-disciplinary research and teaching in the field of forced migration, to build knowledge and understanding of the causes and effects of displacement in order to help improve the lives of some of the world's most vulnerable people.
 See the RSC website for more information.